what is the controversial plan that ends the restrictions of the pandemic in England

 nagpaul asked “urgent clarity” on testing for public health service workers to protect staff and patients and that “protections for the most vulnerable must be maintained, including the provision of improved masks and clear guidance for both patients and doctors” .

-Chris Hopson, chief executive of NHS Providers, which represents hospital trusts, said many figures in the British health service are “concerned about the potential impact of these decisions” and that it is “vital” that the government is ready to restore deleted surveillance and evidence systems if necessary.
+Chris Hopson, chief executive of NHS Providers, which represents hospital trusts, said many figures in the British health service are “concerned regarding the potential impact of these decisions” and that it is “vital” that the government is ready to restore deleted surveillance and evidence systems if necessary.

 The ministers must assess the impact of restricting access to free trialshe said, warning that there is a risk of “significantly exacerbating health inequalities.”